future-wd/hugo-responsive-background-images/readme.md

 v0.0.5

 - moved common utils to github.com/future-wd/hugo-imaging-common
+- level based sanitization and error messages

 #### TODO

 v0.0.5

+- test sanitization at different levels
 - check context for scss from template. is it site only?
+- only resize to 1x1 for .Color once! not at every width
 - context for js from template, should another search be done to extract params? where site.Pages "Params.bg_images" "!=" null with .bg_images